vladov3000/hls4ml-tutorial/README.md

 The tutorial was tested with `hls4ml` master [@e9d0576](https://github.com/hls-fpga-machine-learning/hls4ml/tree/e9d0576) and `qkeras` master [@a1fb541](https://github.com/google/qkeras/tree/a1fb541)

-Run on Ubuntu 18.04.5 with Vivado Design Suite
+Ran on Ubuntu 18.04.5 with Vivado Design Suite